crukci-bioinformatics/BCaPE/processing/README.md

 ### R package dependencies

-The R processing scripts require the following R packages which can be installed using the R `install.packages` function.
+The R processing scripts require the following packages which can be installed using the `install.packages` function.

 - [tidyverse](https://www.tidyverse.org) collection of R packages for data science
 - [furrr](https://cran.r-project.org/web/packages/furrr/index.html) for distributing the processing across multiple CPUs